oracle-livelabs/apex/custom-auth-apex/2-allow-end-users-create/2-allow-end-users-create.md

 ## Introduction

 This lab walks you through the steps to create the "Create New User" page shown below.
-This page will be accessible from the Login page so that end users can directly fill out this form to create themselves an account.
+This page will be accessible from the Login page so that end users can directly fill out this form to create an account.

 ![Final "Create New User" page appearance and button on login page](images/lab2-cover-image.png)